Cetshwayo: In Literature

 Cetshwayo figures in three adventure novels by H. Rider Haggard: The Witch's Head (1885), Black Heart and White Heart (1900) and Finished (1917), and in his non-fiction book Cetywayo and His White Neighbours (1882).
 He is mentioned in John Buchan's novel Prester John.
 In the short story A Municipal Report in Strictly Business by O. Henry (1910), the face of a key character is compared to that of "King Cettiwayo".

+Cetshwayo is a prominent character in George Bernard Shaw's novel Cashel Byron's Profession.